-SB 352 / HB 369 - Virtual Currency Sales Tax Holiday by Sen. Brodeur / Rep. Barnaby failed this session.
-The Senate bill died in its second committee whereas the House companion bill was never heard.
+SB 352/ HB 369 - Virtual Currency Sales Tax Holiday by Sen. Brodeur / Rep. Barnaby failed this session.
+The senate bill died in its second committee whereas the house companion bill died in its first committee stop.

 These bills provide exemptions from sales tax for a two-month period from June 1, 2025, through July 31, 2025, on the retail sale of tangible personal property and taxable services made by the following establishments if payment is made in virtual currency: Retail service stations that sells motor fuels or special fuels to the public; Food service establishments; Public food service establishments; Grocery stores; Convenience stores; Cosmetology salons or specialty salons; Spas; Barbershops; and Bars or nightclubs.